 Art History today is a field of study that has undergone important changes in response to contemporary intellectual and social developments.
 Many of the department’s courses, beginning with introductory courses, incorporate significant aspects of these changes, challenging students with new and different questions to ask, new ways of asking old questions, and fostering students'' ability to see and think critically.

 The Art History Department offers several different courses at the introductory level each year and each faculty member in the Department teaches at least one of the courses every year based on their specific interests and expertise.
 This encourages students to experience a range of topics and approaches.
-In addition, several courses at the 200-level are open to beginning students without prerequisites.
-These include ARTH 258: The Arts of China, ARTH 282: The Renaissance, ARTH 292: Modern Architecture, and ARTH 293: Modernism into Contemporary Art.
+In addition, most courses at the 200-level are open to beginning students without prerequisites.

 Introduction to the History and Theory of Film.